epfl-ada/ada-2023-project-adapowerup2023/README.md

 ### 1. Data Cleaning, Preparation and Preliminary Analysis

 #### 1.1.
 Preprocessing the main datasets
-* Working on two different dataset of different websites: BeerAdvocate and RateBeer
+* Working on two different datasets of different websites: BeerAdvocate and RateBeer
 * Excluding beers with a minimal number of reviews to have a more represantative data.
 * Descriptive statistics: List of features and their quantity